NotAMorningSpartan/notamorningspartan.github.io/content/about.md

   name = "Tyler Kness-Miller"
 +++

+Hi!
+My name is Tyler Kness-Miller :wave:

+I live in Huntsville, Alabama, and I'm a Principal Systems Engineer at [ECS Federal](https://ecstech.com/).

-My name is Tyler Kness-Miller, and this is my personal blog where I share the knowledgebase and tricks I've learned from working with Ansible Automation Platform, Red Hat Enterprise Linux, GitLab, Openshift, and a variety of other enterprise technologies.
+This is my personal blog where I share the knowledgebase and tricks I've learned from working with Ansible Automation Platform, Red Hat Enterprise Linux, GitLab, Openshift, and a variety of other enterprise technologies.

-Currently, I work as a Principal Linux Systems Engineer at ECS Federal, responsible for the infrastructure, baseline, and tools responsible for supporting and running linux resources for a public sector customer.

 I have received the following certifications:

 - Red Hat Certified Systems Administrator (RHCSA)
 - Red Hat Certified Engineer (RHCE)

-Any opinions and viewpoints expressed herein are my own and do not represent my employer's in any way.
+# About this Site

+This blog was built with [Hugo](https://gohugo.io/), a status site generator, and is hosted on [GitHub Pages](https://pages.github.com/).

+This site currently uses the [hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) theme.

-## Resume
+# Resume

 {{< embed-pdf url="/cv.pdf" >}}